 We headed to the Philosopher’s Walk via an ice cream pit stop seeing so many other temples we could have visited along the way.
 There really is no end of choice, FOMO is a real problem in Kyoto.
 You can’t do everything so on we walked to the chosen destination Ginkakuji or The Silver Pavilion.

-I love the apparent Mount Fuji stone garden and beautiful gardens but It was very busy which took the shine off somewhat.
+I love the apparent Mount Fuji stone garden and beautiful gardens, but It was hectic which took the shine off somewhat.

 Where to eat and drink

 Kyoto is full of great places to eat and drink.
 There is a craft beer movement happening there and we loved it. our favourite places were…

 - Cafe Bibliotic Hello! – A great bar/café with a wall full of books.

 - BEER PUB Takumiya – a fabulous craft beer place with amazing food.
 We actually spotted this on the way to another place and had to go in.
 We ended up staying for a few!